jvadura/SimilarityAVX.MCP.NET/SimilarityAVX/docs/MCP_SEARCH_GUIDE.md

 This guide helps you choose between MCP semantic search and traditional search tools (grep/glob) based on extensive real-world testing with enterprise codebases.

+> **New Feature**: The MCP server now includes [automatic monitoring and reindexing](AUTOMATIC-MONITORING.md) to keep your search index synchronized with code changes in real-time!

 ## Quick Decision Matrix

 | What You're Looking For | Best Tool | Why |